 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-An increasing number of cryptocurrency brokers and exchanges are accept Google Pay as a payment method.
-Read this guide to learn about the pluses and minuses of using Google Pay, and the best platforms on which to do so.
+An increasing number of cryptocurrency brokers and exchanges are accepting Google Pay as a payment method.
+Read this guide to learn about the pluses and minuses of using Google Pay as a payment method to buy crypto, and the best platforms on which to do so.

 Where can you buy Bitcoin with Google Pay?

-We’ve compiled a list of the best brokers and exchanges that accept Google Pay, so if you’re just looking for a platform then you can go ahead and pick one below to get started.
+We’ve compiled a list of the best exchanges and brokers that accept Google Pay, so if you’re just looking for a platform then you can go ahead and pick one below to get started.
 Otherwise, keep reading to learn more about what to look for what makes a good broker.

 What is a Google Pay Bitcoin broker?

 A service that lets you buy and sell cryptocurrency while also accepting Google Pay as a payment method.
 More broadly, a Bitcoin broker is a platform that acts as a middle man to execute Bitcoin trades for you.
 If you’ve already linked your credit and/or debit card to Google Pay, a Google Pay broker can be a quick and easy way to transfer money into your account.

 How to deposit and withdraw via Google Pay

 Different Bitcoin brokers and exchanges may have different procedures for making deposits.
 That said, these broad strokes offer some guidelines on how to deposit money using Google Pay: